-However, we always recommend advising loved ones to consult with a doctor or medical professional before incorporating CBD into their daily routine.
-They can advise on any potential interactions with medications they are currently taking or possible side effects.
+However, we always recommend advising everyone to consult with a doctor or medical professional before incorporating CBD into their daily routine.
+A health professional can advise on any potential interactions with medications they are currently taking or possible side effects.

 Is CBD A Drug?

 The Food and Drug Administration recognizes CBD as an active ingredient in an FDA-approved drug called Epidiolex.
 The oral medication is used to treat seizures in certain rare forms of pediatric epilepsy.

 CBD is federally legal since passage of the 2018 Farm Bill, which removed hemp from its prior classification as a Schedule I substance.
 The bill defines hemp as cannabis containing no more than 0.3% THC by dry weight.

 However, states have their own rules and regulations around CBD.
 While some states fully approve CBD use, others only permit it when prescribed by a physician or if the product contains 0% THC.
 Idaho and South Dakota do not approve CBD use outside of physician-prescribed Epidiolex.